colabprojects/oratory/README.md

 # inventory
 app for inventory - used to explore mongo and angularJS - initial setup for freedom foundation (land projects) database

-TO START:
+## Quick Start
-clone repository
+1. clone repository
-move to directory with vagrantfile
+2. `cd` to repo directory

-vagrant up
-wait

-vagrant ssh

-cd /vagrant

-touch users.js         //make an empty users file

-sudo node server.js
+3. `vagrant up`
+4. wait...
+5. Go to http://localhost:55657 in your browser